junwai7159/Document-OCR/README.md

 - The **text recognition** module uses the **CRNN** model with **MobileNetV3** as the backbone network.

 ## Getting Started
-To get started with your project, follow the steps below to set up your environment, install the necessary dependencies, and run the script.
+To get started with your project, follow the steps below to set up your environment, install the necessary dependencies.
 #### Create and activate new conda environment
 ```bash
 conda create -n ocr python=3.9